manaoutlook/pet-products-erp/docs/USER_GUIDE.md

    - Password
 4. Click "Login" to access the system

+### Username Requirements
+- Usernames must be in lowercase letters only
+- Minimum length: 3 characters
+- The system automatically converts all usernames to lowercase
+- No special characters or numbers allowed in usernames
+- Examples of valid usernames: admin, storemanager, inventoryuser
+- Examples of invalid usernames: Admin123, store.manager, inventory_user

 ### First-time Setup
 - Default admin credentials:
   - Username: admin
   - Password: admin123
 - It's recommended to change the default password after first login
 - System administrators can create additional user accounts
+- All new usernames will be automatically converted to lowercase

 ### Security Best Practices
 1. Password Management